-FMPA is empowered by Ordinance 87-1, as amended, to invest in the types of securities listed in Appendix A for the Agency and its Projects.
-FMPA may swap securities for other securities to improve yield, maturity or reduce credit risk.
-Investment in securities that "derive" their value through financially engineered derivative indices or are highly interest rate sensitive are not permissible unless specifically recommended in writing and approved by the EC or BOD.
+FMPA is empowered by Ordinance 87-1, as amended, to invest in the types of securities rate sensitive are not permissible unless specifically recommended in writing and approved by the EC or BOD.
 FMPA will not allow leveraging (the borrowing of funds for the expressed purpose of reinvesting those funds), or invest in securities with a rating below that required in Appendix A at time of purchase.
-The Treasurer Treasurer and Risk Director must report to the Agency Risk Manager on a monthly basis any security whose rating has fallen below the rating level identified in Appendix A after purchase and submit a rationale for maintaining such security if it has not been sold
+The Treasurer and Risk Director must report to the Agency Risk Manager on a monthly basis any security whose rating has fallen below the rating level identified in Appendix A after purchase and submit a rationale for maintaining such security if it has not been sold